sorcery-src/micro-interaction-mvp/README.md

 **Status: 🚧 MVP 🚧**

-> _🔮 Sorcery makes you a more effective designer and developer._
+> _Sorcery makes you a more effective designer and developer. 🔮_

 Sorcery makes it possible to create and real-world layouts and skeleton designs all from the browser.
 No code necessary. 👌